FleetingClouds/InitializeEthereumPrivateNetwork/README.md

 Start a basic Ξthereum private network in minutes!

 A script for initializing an Ξthereum private network for testing and development.
+Also, includes some helper scripts for :

+ - rerunning ```geth  --preload "aScript.js" attach``` whenever aScript.js changes
+ - preparing and loading contracts

+It's written for command line oriented developers, who want to automate for continuous integration and deployment.

 ### Credit / References